 Tovrea Castle at Carraro Heights was built by a businessman Allesio Carraro in the year 1920.
 The castle has a beautiful architecture one that resembles a sand castle and is surrounded by a garden of cactus which took a year to develop even before the castle was constructed.
 This carefully planned build and theme is befitting to the deserts of Arizona.
 The structure is three storeys high and is easily accessible by public transport.
 Though the blueprint was planned to make this place into a hotel resort, the dream fell short due to changing hands of ownership and management.
 Continued to be preserved as a castle by the City of Phoenix, Tovrea Castle continues to be one of the most visited tourists' spots and the tickets for its tours sells out quickly.

 The Phoenix Zoo offers a plethora of activities for family recreation.
-Sprawling over 125 acres (50 hectares), this privately-owned leisure facility is a must visit when in the Valley.
-It is home to over 1,300 exotic species including lions, giraffes, baboons and meerkats.
-Explore the verdant labyrinth of the Forest of Uco, take a hike along the African Trail, and enjoy a tractor ride at the Harmony Farm.
-In addition, the interactive programs on offer are both educational and entertaining.
+Sprawling over 125 acres (50 hectares), this privately-owned leisure facility is a must-visit when in the Valley.
+It is home to over 1,300 exotic species including lions, giraffes, baboons and meerkats, making it one of the country's largest zoos.
+Explore the verdant labyrinth of the Forest of Uco, take a hike along the African Trail and enjoy a tractor ride at the Harmony Farm.
+Also, the interactive programs on offer are both educational and entertaining.